ahemavathy/GPTImage/ARCHITECTURE.md

 3. **Scalable Structure**: Easy to extend and maintain with shared components and utilities
 4. **Type Safety**: Full TypeScript implementation with proper interfaces for all features
 5. **Modern Stack**: Latest React and Next.js features with App Router and Python integration
-6. **User Experience**: Responsive, intuitive interface with accessibility features across all modalities
+6. **User Experience**: Responsive, intuitive interface with accessibility features across all modalities, including comprehensive prompt enhancement system for optimized AI interactions
 7. **API Integration**: Clean external service integration with proper error handling for multiple AI services
 8. **Configuration**: Flexible environment management with separate service configs for each AI provider
 9. **Performance**: Optimized processing for images, videos, 3D models, and real-time scoring
 10. **Workflow Support**: Sequential and batch operations for all content types
-11. **Quality Assessment**: Integrated Azure AI Vision-based scoring system for content quality evaluation
+11. **Advanced Quality Assessment**: Multi-method scoring system with Azure AI Vision, GPT-4o analysis, multimodal embeddings, and comparative embedding model analysis for comprehensive content quality evaluation
 12. **Cross-Platform Scripts**: Python utilities integrated with Node.js for specialized processing
 13. **Developer Experience**: Well-documented code with comprehensive architecture and testing utilities